voxpupuli/puppet-cassandra/README.md

 Default value '22'

 ##### `opscenter_ports`
-Only has any effect if the `cassandra::datastax_agent` or `cassandra::opscenter` classes are defined.
+Only has any effect if the `cassandra::datastax_agent` is defined.

 Allow these TCP ports to be opened for traffic coming to or from OpsCenter appended to this list.